omelianlevkovych/dotnet-specific/net-microservices-book/NOTES.md

 ```

 The integration events can be defined at the application level of each microservice, so they are ```decoupled from other microservices```, in a way comparable to how ViewModels are defined in the server and client.
 What ```is not recommended is sharing a common integration events library across multiple microservices; doing that would be coupling those microservices with a single event definition data library```.
 You do not want to do that for the same reasons that you do not want to share a common domain model accross multiple microservices: microservices must be completely autonomous.

+# the middleman or event bus
+how do you achieve anonymity between publisher and subscriber?
+An easy way is to allow the middleman to take care of all the communication.
+An event bus is such a middleman.
+An event bus is typically composed of two parts:
+* the abstraction (interface)
+* one or more implementations

+# idempotency in update message events
+an important aspect of update message events is that failure at any point in the communication should cause the message to be retried.
+Make sure that the updates are either idempotent or that they provide enough information to ensure that you can detect a dublicate, discard it, and send back only one response.
+It is also convinient th have some kind of identity per event so that you can create logic that enforces that each event is processed only once per receiver.